Water Intake Calculator.

 Does coffee count as water intake?

 Caffeinated drinks like coffee and tea have a mild diuretic effect but still contribute positively to overall hydration.
-Research shows that moderate coffee consumption (3–4 cups/day) does not cause dehydration in regular drinkers.
+Research shows that moderate coffee consumption (3 to 4 cups per day) does not cause dehydration in regular drinkers.
 However, water and herbal teas remain the most efficient hydration sources.

 Frequently asked questions